BagaskaraRW/MachineLearning_RC_TwoElementWindkesselModel_PPGDevice/README.md

 # RC_TwoElementWindkesselModel_PPGDevice

-### Rakha Wisnu Bagaskara
+### Rakha Wisnu Bagaskara_Physics Engineering'18
-### Physics Engineering'18

 ## Description About Repository
 This is my final project at physics engineering major, Gadjah Mada University.
 The title of my final Project is Planning and Design Toe Blood Pressure Measurement System - Based on Photoplethysmography for Peripheral Arterial Disease Early Detection.
 This repository This repository contains programs used on personal computers with the main programming language, Python.
-The main purpose of this repository is showing the uses of machine learning algorithm i.e. Random Forest Regressor for prediction the value of R and C in Two Element Windkessel Model
+The main purpose of this repository is showing the uses of machine learning algorithm i.e. Random Forest Regressor for prediction the value of R and C in Two Element Windkessel Model.
+The input for this program is the raw signal of PPG (digital data with ADC in 10bit) and below is the output from this program:
+* MAE value for R and C in Two Element Windkessel Model
+* Prediction of actual value the Toe Blood Pressure
+* User Interface for the blood pressure value

 ## System Insight
 In addition, the following is a block diagram of this system.